AcharyaBhattS/ImageUpload_in_Django_Postgres/README.md

 # Django + PostgreSQL

-## Django App for CRUD using ORM with PostgreSQL
+## Django App for CRUD using Database in PostgreSQL

+### CRUD Operation with image upload.